Anchor1021/Anchor1021.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: 🎓 CS PhD Candidate | 🏫 UC Davis | 📨 dechengao at gmail dot com
+subtitle: 🎓 CS PhD Student | 🏫 UC Davis | 📨 boqizhao121 at gmail dot com

 profile:
   align: right
-  image: prof_pic.jpg
+  image:
   image_circular: false # crops the image to make it circular
   more_info: